MercaderLabAnatomy/T-MIDAS/README.md

 # Tissue Microscopy Image Data Analysis Suite

-T-MIDAS was created with a focus on the reproducibility of typical batch processing workflows for biological tissue microscopy data.
+T-MIDAS was created with a focus on the reproducibility of batch image processing workflows for biological tissue microscopy data.
 - Executable with a simple text-based user interface
 - Runs on any low-grade workstation with a single GPU